fzhweather/fuzhenghang.github.io/_pages/research.md

 <br>

-**Multiple Tropical Cyclone Events under Climate Change: Mechanisms, Projections, and the Deterministic-Probabilistic Model**
+**Multiple Tropical Cyclone Events under Climate Change: Mechanisms, Projections, and the Probabilistic Modeling**
 ---
-Multiple tropical cyclone events (MTCEs) can cause extreme precipitation, winds, and surge storms due to their persistent and accumulated effects beyond the impacts of a single TC, which are important for socioeconomic management but difficult for operational forecast.
-Understanding the mechanism and potential changes in MTCE under a warmer climate are crucial for effective risk management and ensuring human safety, however, it remains tricky.
+Multiple tropical cyclones (TC) could be present concurrently within one basin.
+Such multiple TC events (MTCEs) can induce compound hazards within a short time window, causing disproportionate damages.Understanding the mechanism and potential changes in MTCE under a warmer climate are crucial for effective risk management and ensuring human safety, however, it remains tricky.

-Based on an objective method called K-means, our study first explores the corresponding large-scale dynamic conditions of three clustered types of MTCEs over the western North Pacific (WNP).
-After that, we propose a multiple linear regression model to predict the interannual variability of WNP-MTCEs.
+Firstly, We focus on spatial diversity in MTCE occurrence over the western North Pacific (WNP), revealing their underlying mechanisms.
+Based on spatial features, MTCEs are classified into three clusters: Eastern Induced (EI) cluster, Western Induced in the Nearshore (WI-N) cluster, and Western Induced in the Open Sea (WI-O) cluster.
+The EI cluster is driven by the strengthened South China Sea summer monsoon, with TCs forming within the monsoon trough and confluence regions.
+The WI-N cluster primarily arises from the interaction between the monsoon westerlies and easterlies associated with an anomalous anticyclone.
+The WI-N cluster is characterized by tropical wave trains, potentially linked to TC-induced Rossby wave dispersion and easterly waves.
+Dynamic genesis potential analysis reveals that enhanced mid-level vertical motion dominates the dynamic factors controlling the MTCE formation across the WNP.
+Meanwhile, barotropic energy conversions, arising from the convergence and meridional shear of large-scale zonal winds, serve as the primary sources of eddy kinetic energy for MTCE formation.
+Upper-level baroclinic energy conversions also play a significant role, especially for the WI-N and WI-O clusters.
+Our findings offer a comprehensive view to better understand the spatial diversity of MTCE over the WNP.
+(Fu et al. 2025, submitted)

-Furthermore, we project changes in MTCEs by 2050 in the major basins of the Northern Hemisphere (NH) using high-resolution climate models.
-Results show that a significant increase in the frequency and duration of MTCEs over the North Atlantic is tied to vertical wind shear, and a notable decrease over the WNP is attributed to mid-level vertical motion.
-These findings give a first understanding of future changes in MTCEs and give implications for disaster mitigation and prevention among countries in the NH. ([Fu et al. 2023, GRL](https://doi.org/10.1029/2023GL103064))
+Furthermore, we project changes in MTCEs by 2050 in the major basins of the Northern Hemisphere using high-resolution climate models.
+Results show a significant increase in the frequency and duration of MTCEs over the North Atlantic (NA), a notable decrease over the WNP, and little change over the eastern North Pacific (ENP).
+The increase in MTCEs over the NA is concentrated in August–September, while the decrease over the WNP occurs in most months.
+In contrast, the ENP exhibits large yet insignificant seasonal variation, suggesting considerable uncertainty in this basin.
+Further analysis shows that mid-level vertical motion dominates the MTCE changes over the WNP, while vertical wind shear contributes the most to the NA, which may be linked to future changes in tropical convection. ([Fu et al. 2023, GRL](https://doi.org/10.1029/2023GL103064))

-To further facilitate the understanding between the change of MTCE and TC genesis frequency, TC lifespan, as well as TC seasonality, we propose a Deterministic-Probabilistic MTCE model.
-This part of research is ongoing...
+While the WNP has historically been home to the most MTCEs, we further find that the NA has emerged as a MTCE hotspot during recent decades.
+Using observations and high-resolution climate model simulations, we develop a MTCE probabilistic model, against which we identify outliers as clusters with dynamic interactions between TCs.
+Recent global warming pattern induces major shifts in MTCE hotspot from the WNP to NA by modulating TC frequency and synoptic-scale wave activity.
+Our probabilistic modeling indicates a nearly tenfold increase, from 1.6 ± 0.4% to 15.3 ± 1.3%, in the likelihood of MTCE frequency in the NA, surpassing that of the WNP over the past 46 years.
+(Fu et al. 2025, submitted)

 <div  align="center">
 <br/><img src="https://fzhweather.github.io/fuzhenghang.github.io/images/sate.png" width = "600"  alt="Graphical Abstract"><br/>